 Tensor methods for structured data

-Applications including but not limited to: natural language processing, machine vision (e.g. point clouds as graphs), materials science, chemoinformatics, computational biology, social networks.
+Applications including but not limited to: natural language processing, machine vision (e.g. point clouds as graphs), materials science, chemoinformatics, computational biology, social networks, time series.

 Please feel free to contact us to discuss and propose further topics!